GlasslabGames/GlassLabSDK-cpp/README.md

 - endSession
 - saveTelemEvent
 - saveAchievementEvent
+- saveGame

 These dispatches are stored internally before sending to account for potential hiccups in internet connectivity.
-Should there be a sudden lapse in internet connection, these messages will simply remain in the queue until a connection is re-establishing, preserving the content.
+Should there be a sudden lapse in internet connection, these messages will simply remain in the queue until a connection is re-established, preserving the content.
 This is especially important for games that don't require online play.
 As such, you should not expect an immediate server response to these messsages.

 ###Intercepting Server Responses